python/mypy/docs/source/command_line.rst

     This flag enables all of the error codes for mypy, including the optional ones that are off by default.
+    See :ref:`error-codes` and :ref:`error-codes-optional`
-    See :ref:`error-codes` for more information.
+    for more information.

     This flag will override disabled error codes from the :option:`--disable-error-code <mypy --disable-error-code>` flag.

-    Note that future releases of mypy will likely introduce more error codes, so the effective behavior of this flag will change from release to release.
+    Note that future releases of mypy will likely introduce more error codes, so the effective result of using this flag will change from release to release.

-    While often useful, this flag will enable **all** error codes, including those that may be experimental, wrongheaded, or contradictory.
+    While often useful, keep in mind that this flag will enable **all** error codes, including any that may be experimental, wrongheaded, or contradictory.

-    It is not the same as enabling all checks that mypy could perform;
-    for example, :option:`--strict-bytes` is not enabled by this flag.
+    Enabling all codes is not the same as enabling all checks that mypy could perform; for example, :option:`--strict-bytes` is not enabled by this flag.

 .. _configuring-error-messages: